andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

      args#))
 ```

-We can see what this expands to with `clojure.walk/macroexpand-all`.
+We can see what this new version of our macro expands to with `clojure.walk/macroexpand-all`.

 ```clojure
 => (clojure.walk/macroexpand-all